tareq474/Infrastructure-Setup/README.md

-# Infrastructure-Setup
-Deplyment Infrastructure on aws using Terraform
+# Infrastructure-Setup on aws using Terraform

 Step1:  Provider & Backend Configuration
 Create a main.tf file